hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 ![CloudWatch Dashboard](resources/cloudWatch-dashboard.png)

 In the above example, between 9AM and 9:30AM you can see a spike.
-It is because a second producer has been temporary launched.
-Kinesis Data Firehose adjust automatically to ingest the additional bid requests.
+It is because a second producer has been temporarily launched.
+Kinesis Data Firehose adjusts automatically to ingest the additional bid requests.

 The dashboard provides two views:

 - "Nbr of Bid requests per minutes": it is based on the custom metrics from the enhancement layer.
-It sums the values every minutes.
+It sums the values every minute.
 - "Statistics over the last hour": it is based on the standard metrics provided by Kinesis Data Analytics.
 It sums the values over the last hour.

 You can further explore the source code of the widgets and the dashboard.
 You can easily extend the dashboard to your will.

 #### QuickSight

-Amazon QuickSight is a fast cloud native business intelligence service that makes it easy to deliver insights to everyone in your organization.
-It is a fully managed service, it scales automatically and you have nothing to provisioned.
+Amazon QuickSight is a fast cloud-native business intelligence service that makes it easy to deliver insights to everyone in your organization.
+It is a fully managed service, that scales automatically to your need.
+You pay only per editor and per viewer per session.
+You don't need to provision capacity unless you need extra performance.

 1. Go to your AWS Account,
 1. Search for Quicksight and open [it](https://us-east-1.quicksight.aws.amazon.com/sn/start).